Bellefontaine, Ohio: Transportation

 The Bellefontaine Regional Airport is located about 5 miles from the downtown business district.
 The airport replaced the Bellefontaine Municipal Airport in 2002 and is one of 2 new airports opened to the public in Ohio in the past 30 years.

 U.S. 68 passes north-south through Bellefontaine.
 U.S. 33 passes through the north side of Bellefontaine.
 Ohio State Route 47 passes through the city.

 Bellefontaine had been part of the New York Central Railroad's St. Louis - Indianapolis - Cleveland corridor of passenger trains.
 Up to 1966, the New York Central ran the Southwestern Limited (St. Louis - New York City via Cleveland) through Bellefontaine.
 The city was also a crossing point for the New York Central's Detroit - Cincinnati trains.
 The last of these (Ohio Special southbound, Michigan Special northbound) ended in 1958 or 1959.
 The final train running through Bellefontaine, the Penn Central's Indianapolis - Cleveland remnant of the Southwestern Limited, ended in 1971, upon Amtrak taking up private companies' long distance passenger operations.

 Education

-The Bellefontaine City Schools operate one elementary school, one intermediate school, one middle school, and one high school in the area.
+Bellefontaine operates one elementary school, one intermediate school, one middle school, and one high school in the area.
 These schools have a combined enrollment of 2,840.
 In addition, the Ohio Hi-Point Career Center, located atop Campbell Hill, offers both secondary and post-secondary education.
 Enrolled at Ohio Hi-Point are 505 students.
 The neighboring Benjamin Logan Local School District campus also has a Bellefontaine address.

 Several colleges and universities operate satellite campuses in the Bellefontaine area.
 These include: